Hear me, King Steinarr and Queen Margraig, 68th of the land’s sovereigns, the names of your line, and marvel at the glory of the north!

 Then sat King Edward III, long striding master of the hall and Rylyn III, keen eyed towards the order of things.

-Before Him sat King Siegfreid II, arms bare and hands open, beside Xristinia, ever elegant.
+Before him sat King Siegfried II, arms bare and hands open, beside Xristina, ever elegant.

 Before him sat King Quilliam III, wave-washed, and Domhnail II, crafting her kingdom.

-Before him sat King Steinnar, his back to sunset, and Lidr, twice-chosen.
+Before him sat King Steinnar, his back to sunset, and Liðr, twice-chosen.

-Before him sat King Trumbrand III who counts autumn’s bounty and Kaylah the III, firm in resolve.
+Before him sat King Trumbrand III who counts autumns bounty and Kaylah III firm in resolve.

-Before him sat King Siegfreid I, whose sword deals justice, and Ragni, hall-hostess.
+Before him sat King Siegfried I, whose sword deals justice, beside Ragni, hall-hostess.

 Before him sat King Nigel II, who holds what is taken, and Adrielle II, most diligent.